iotaledger/susee-streams-poc/app-srv-connector-mock/README.md

 and posts these packages to the *IOTA-Bridge* `lorawan-rest` API functions.
 The resulting response is transmitted via the socket connection back to the *ESP32 Sensor*.

-In a real world scenario a service running on the LoRaWAN Application Server (or tightly connected to it) would post the binary packages received via LoRaWAN & e.g. MQTT to the *IOTA-Bridge* via the `lorawan-rest` API endpoints.
+In a real world scenario a service running on the *LoRaWAN Application Server* (or tightly connected to it) would post the binary packages received via LoRaWAN (resp. e.g. via MQTT) to the *IOTA-Bridge* via the `lorawan-rest` API endpoints.
+Finally, the binary response received from the *IOTA-Bridge* would be send back to the *Sensor* via the *LoRaWAN Application Server*.

 ## Prerequisites and Build
 Please have a look at the [Prerequisites](../README.md#prerequisites)